veeneck/ryan.blog/content/blog/a-lot-changes-in-six-years.md

 ### Responsive Sucks

+For a second, I was so happy because everything seems to be supported by every browser.
+The days of old IE testing are over.
+The holy grail has been obtained.
+Wrong.
+Instead, every annoyance with browser testing has now been transferred one-to-one with an annoyance of responsive design.

+I dipped my feet into the responsive design pool with a simple task in mind -- build a hamburger menu.
+This is great starting point since it mainly applies to portrait mobile and anything larger than that.
+Here is the end result (resize your browser to see).

+{{< pen id="odLvQz" >}}

 But hey, we don't have to browser test as much.
 Example hamburger menu.
 Link to 3 projects that completed it for you as pens.
 Also comb for links credited in the code.
 Then talk about things like [https://webkit.org/blog/7929/designing-websites-for-iphone-x/](https://webkit.org/blog/7929/designing-websites-for-iphone-x/ "https://webkit.org/blog/7929/designing-websites-for-iphone-x/") and other challenges.
 Nice to see things like CSS Breakpoints (link) in a SASS function (link)

-{{< pen id="odLvQz" >}}

 ### Codepen Helps